baywater2p/badgy100cardPrinter/README.md

 # badgy100cardPrinter
-an RFID Card Printer &amp; scripts for Professional Businesses
+a few scripts for RFID Cards.
+The Badgy100 Printer is sold separately.